federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Gets count of records that were deleted from the PyCSW
 - Creates a message string with the overall results of the data deletion.

-##### Notification Compliler and eMailer
+##### Notification Compiler and eMailer

 This section performs the following tasks:
 - Gets the current data and time.
-- Concatenates insert records or no records to insert notifcation strings, update records or no records to update notification strings, number of obsolete records deleted, plus date and time into one message string.
+- Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, number of obsolete records deleted, plus date and time into one message string.
-- Emails the message string to an adminstrator.
+- Emails the message string to an administrator.

 ### Provincial/Territorial Specific Transformers